StarHydra/Data-Science-Projects/README.md

 # Data-Science-Projects
 Contains code for the tasks given to me by Null Class as assignments.
+All models have 70% training and validation accuracy(atleast).

 Different Tasks that was given to me ->